d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 # Concise Implementation of Recurrent Neural Networks
 :label:`chapter_rnn_gluon`

-While the previous section was instructive to see how recurrent neural networks are implemented, this isn't convenient or fast.
-The current section will show how to implement the same language model more efficiently using functions provided by the deep learning framework.
-We begin as before by reading the 'Time Machine' corpus.
+While :numref:`chapter_rnn_scratch` was instructive to see how recurrent neural networks are implemented, this isn't convenient or fast.
+The current section will show how to implement the same language model more efficiently using functions provided by Gluon.
+We begin as before by reading the 'Time Machine" corpus.

 ```{.python .input  n=1}
 import d2l